Alex Jones: Jury awards $45.2M additional punitive damages

 AUSTIN (KXAN) — One day after a jury decided Infowars host Alex Jones owes the family of a Sandy Hook victim millions of dollars, it sat down again to decide other damages he owes: more than $45 million.

 The court found last year Jones was liable for claims that the shooting was a hoax and parents were “crisis actors.”
-The parents of a 6-year-old who died, Neil Heslin and Scarlett Lewis, sued Jones for defamation and inflicting mental anguish.
+Neil Heslin and Scarlett Lewis, the parents of a 6-year-old who died, sued Jones for defamation and inflicting mental anguish.

 On Friday, it considered the second sum: punitive damages, or how much he owes as punishment.
-It unanimously decided he owed a total of $45.2 million — $4.2 million to Heslin for the conduct related to defamatory publications and $20.5 million each to Heslin and Lewis for intentional infliction of emotional distress.
+It unanimously decided he owed a total of $45.2 million.

 Throughout the trial, jurors have been able to ask their own questions.
 One asked Pettingill what the difference was between the net worth of an individual and a company that person owns.

-“There’s really no difference,” he said, adding “You cannot separate Alex Jones from the company.”
+“There’s really no difference,” he said.
+“You cannot separate Alex Jones from the company.”

 Jones’ defense attorney, Andino Reynal, disputed Pettingill’s testimony and said “we didn’t get any evidence as to what Alex Jones actually has today.”
 At the end of July, Free Speech Systems LLC filed for bankruptcy.